EVerest/everest-core/modules/AdAcEvse22KwzKitBSP/doc.rst

 AD-ACEVSE22KWZ-KIT board operates in the following two modes:

-``Host-less mode``: AD-ACEVSE22KWZ-KIT acts as a standalone EVSE and will control PWM and relay state without external influence.
-In this mode, PWM will be enabled immediately upon entering state B1 with the relay opening in state C2 assuming no errors occur.
-If an error occurs (i.e. RCD trigger, diode short, C1 timeout, etc.), AD-ACEVSE22KWZ-KIT will close the relay and disable PWM until state A1 is reentered.
+``Hostless mode``: AD-ACEVSE22KWZ-KIT acts as a standalone EVSE and will control PWM and relay state without external influence.
+In this mode, PWM will be enabled immediately upon entering state B1 with the relay closing in state C2 assuming no errors occur.
+If an error occurs (i.e. RCD trigger, diode short, C1 timeout, etc.), AD-ACEVSE22KWZ-KIT will open the relay and disable PWM until state A1 is reentered where the errors will be cleared.

 ``Host-driven mode``: AD-ACEVSE22KWZ-KIT will allow EVerest to influence PWM and relay states.
 In this mode, PWM will not be enabled until an EVerest